dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

 and a curriculum vitae to [Finlay Thompson <finlay@dragonfly.co.nz>](mailto:finlay@dragonfly.co.nz).
 International applicants are asked to check their visa eligibility on the Immigration New Zealand website.
-Because of COVID-19, there is currently limited immigration to New Zealand, however highly-qualified applicants may be eligible to enter New Zealand under the critical worker category.
+Because of COVID-19, there is currently limited immigration to New Zealand.

 Applications close at 5pm, Monday March 22, 2021